Freenove/Freenove_Robot_Dog_Kit_for_ESP32/docs/source/fnk0062/codes/tutorial/10_Ultrasonic_Ranging.rst

 About function **pulseIn()**:

-.. py::function:: int pulseIn(int pin, int level, int timeout);
+.. py:function:: int pulseIn(int pin, int level, int timeout);

     **pin:** the number of the Arduino pin on which you want to read the pulse.
 Allowed data types: int.